 Inorganic & Materials Chemistry

-Research in the Inorganic & Materials sections in the School of Chemistry falls under the following staff.
+The following staff are responsible for research in the Inorganic & Materials sections in the School of Chemistry.

 Dr. Gillian Collins